This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions help you visualize how to make pancakes with buttermilk.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Melt 1 tablespoon of butter in a small bowl and set it aside.
+1. Melt the Butter: Melt butter in a small bowl and set it aside to cool slightly.

-2. In a large bowl, whisk the flour, sugar, baking powder, baking soda, and salt together.
+2. Mix Dry Ingredients: In a large bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.

 flour, sugar, baking powder, baking soda and salt in a mixing bowl.

-1. In a separate medium-sized bowl, whisk the egg and buttermilk together.
-Add the melted, cooled butter and vanilla and whisk to combine.
+1. Mix Wet Ingredients: In a medium bowl, whisk the egg and buttermilk until smooth.
+Add the melted, cooled butter and vanilla, and whisk again to combine.

 buttermilk, egg, vanilla, and melted butter in a mixing bowl on a counter.

-1. Pour the buttermilk and egg mixture into the flour mixture and stir until just combined.
+1. Combine Wet and Dry Ingredients: Pour the buttermilk mixture into the bowl with the dry ingredients.
+Gently stir until just combined.

-1. Heat a 10-inch skillet over medium heat.
-Lightly brush the pan with a neutral oil like vegetable, canola or avocado oil, or use a little melted butter.
+2. Heat the Skillet: Place a 10-inch skillet over medium heat.
+Lightly brush with a neutral oil, like vegetable, canola, or avocado oil, or a bit of melted butter.

 pancake batter in a small skillet.